-My father hungered for knowledge and he wanted to know truth.
+My father hungered for knowledge and constantly sought after truth.
 I suppose it’s from his example that I learned to love books because I certainly didn’t come by it naturally.
-No as a boy I was more likely to be climbing trees and jumping over everything I could (this sometimes ended in disaster or humor) than sitting still long enough to listen let alone read.
-Give me a ball and an open space and I invented a game that kept me occupied for hours.
+No, as a boy you’d find me climbing trees, scaling walls, and leaping over everything I could (this sometimes ended in disaster or humor).
+You most certainly wouldn’t have found me sitting quietly reading a book.

-Let me give you a personal example from high school.
+Let me illustrate with a personal example from High School.
 As I started competing seriously in track and struggled to win a big event, my Dad decided to hand me, you guessed it, another book.
 This book was on the practical application of visualization in sports and how to mentally create and recreate your victory over and over again.
 I remember putting on music every night and picturing every aspect of my next 800-meter run.
 I can still remember lining up in Tad Gormley Olympic Trial Stadium in New Orleans Louisiana and thinking as I looked at the other runners, “good luck fighting for second because I am finishing first.”
 It wasn’t cocky or arrogant, it was conviction.
 I had seen it!
-This concept gave me one of my first victories on a bigger stage because of knowledge I gained from a book.
+This concept gave me one of my first victories on a bigger stage because of the knowledge I gained from a book.

 - Don’t try to get the habit of reading simply by telling yourself it’s important.
 Set aside a time, a location and the book and do it daily even if it’s only for 5 minutes at first.
 Make it automatic so it can become a true habit.
 Leaving it up to “will-power” at random intervals won’t work!